Team EQ is a set of norms that develop as group members interact with each other. Norms need to be created in order to establish the following:

 - A sense of group efficacy.

-When working with a group it is important to recognise that developing team EQ is most effectively done as the group engages in its task.
+When working within a group, it is important to recognise that developing team EQ is most effectively done as the group engages in its task.
 Group norms develop as a result of the actions or inactions of team members.

-Using the additional levels of awareness and regulation for team EQ, recommended norms at each level are provided.
+Using the additional levels of awareness and regulation for team EQ, recommended norms are provided at each level.

 - Working with individual’s emotions: